Accelerated Status Program

 How to Petition

-Students are required to submit an Accelerated Status Petition Form, as well as the Faculty Advisor Recommendation Form and Letter (in a signed, sealed envelope) to the Graduate Student Affairs Office (204 Rockwell Engineering Center).
+Students are required to submit an Accelerated Status Petition Form, as well as the Faculty Advisor Recommendation Form and Letter (in a signed, sealed envelope) to the Graduate and Professional Studies (204 Rockwell Engineering Center).
 Students may join the Accelerated Status Program at any time in 3rd year or later.
 It is recommended to join as early as possible to take advantage of the opportunities provided.
 Students are strongly encouraged to petition no later than December 1st of their last undergraduate year.

 What are the advantages of this status?

 The Accelerated Status Program assists students in their preparation for graduate study by offering a head start on coursework as well as by allowing students to create an advisor/advisee relationship early.

 Students in the Accelerated Status Program can begin their graduate coursework while still an undergraduate student.
 If students are offered MS admissions, they may petition to transfer up to 18 units of their MS degree requirements.
 If students are offered PhD admission, they may petition to waive up to 18 units of their MS degree requirement.
 If units were earned during undergraduate study, a letter from your undergraduate counselor is required stating coursework was not used towards bachelor degree.
 In addition, Accelerated Status students are eligible for reimbursement of their UCI Engineering graduate application fee.

 Students within the program are also exempt from UCI's GRE requirement for MS graduate school admission.
 Students applying directly to the Ph.D. program will still need to complete the GRE requirement.
 Accelerated Status applicants are otherwise evaluated in the same manner as other applicants to the School's graduate programs.